mrigakshipandey/scvp/README.md

 };
 ```
 We can bind the module ports to the channel in the top-level module , then start simulation in the main call

+Static Ports have to be specified in Elaborate phase, We can create port arrays but those are also static, we can create multiports with full syntax and ZERO_OR_MORE_BOUND policy to create port dynamically, multiple drivers can be bound to the same channel

+## Primitive Channels
+These are passive unlike Modules that are active.
+We can also create Hierachial channels that are both

+sc_signal - an event is generated only if old signal and new signal are different

+sc_buffer - an event is generated everty time write() is called

+sc_fifo - read(), write(), nb_read(), nb_write(), num_free(). num_available()

+Smaphore & Mutex